-- a concentration of flows along major axes and thus a reduction on other roads which can help free up space for active modes (bicycles, pedestrians, etc.); - a structuring of the public transport system and even private transport around major high-capacity axes; - urban development along transport corridors which encourage interdependence between the city and the transport system; - consideration for pedestrians in planning areas around stations because a large majority of journeys start and end on foot.
+- a concentration of flows along major axes and thus a reduction on other roads which can help free up space for non-motorised modes (bicycles, pedestrians, etc.); - a structuring of the public transport system and even private transport around major high-capacity axes; - urban development along transport corridors which encourage interdependence between the city and the transport system; - consideration for pedestrians around stations because a large majority of journeys start and end on foot.

 The choice of mass public transport system is the subject of much debate in all cities.
-Again, the characteristics of the systems (capacity, flexibility, comfort, urban integration, cost, environmental impact, development potential, etc.) are different and each one may be relevant depending on circumstances.
+Again, the characteristics of the systems (capacity, flexibility, comfort, urban integration, cost, environmental impact, development potential, etc.) are different and each one is relevant in its own way.

-Whatever the choices made, long-term funding conditions must be established for investments in infrastructure and rolling stock as well as for the daily operation of each different mode of transport (operations, maintenance) with regard to the specificities of each city.
+Whatever the choices made, long-term funding conditions must be considered as well as investment in infrastructure and rolling stock and the daily operation of each different mode of transport (operations, maintenance) with regard to the specificities of each city.
 It is also important to fully assess external costs (accidents, climate change, air pollution, noise, traffic congestion, etc.).